-Christchurch and Canterbury are renowned as areas that have great fishing, great rivers and an abundance of accessible coastline that lends itself to throwing a line in the water to see what’s nibbling.
-This page lists fishing resources at Christchurch City Libraries and links to fishing regulations, places to fish and links to further information.
+Christchurch and Canterbury are renowned as areas that have great fishing, rivers and an abundance of accessible coastline that lends itself to throwing a line in the water to see what’s nibbling.
+This page lists fishing resources at Christchurch City Libraries and links to fishing regulations, places to fish and further information.

 Fishing regulations and licences

 Canterbury is divided into two fishing areas by Fish and Game New Zealand — North Canterbury, and the Central South Island.
 Angling regulations are updated annually for each river or lake, and include bag and / or size limits, as well as designating areas that are closed to fishing.
 Read the full North Canterbury regulations and the Central South Island regulations.

 Sea fishing in the Canterbury region is covered by the South-East area fishing rules as laid down by the Ministry for Primary Industries.
 There may be restrictions on fishing in certain areas and bag limits may apply.

 Sport fishing (trout, salmon, char, tench, rudd or perch) requires the purchase of a licence.
 Some areas are prohibited to anglers.
 Licences are available from most sporting goods shops and on the Fish and Game New Zealand website, which also details costs and options for individual and family licences — from a 24-hour licence to whole season permit.

 Whitebait regulations, including types and positions of nets, are enforced by the Department of Conservation.

 More local information can be found on the Christchurch City Council fishing page.

 Due to the spread of didymo, or rock snot as it is colloquially known, felt-soled wading boots were outlawed in 2008.
 All anglers are urged to check, clean and dry their gear to help reduce the spread of didymo.